Vipiao/utils/README.md

 Tests are registered with CTest, which ships with CMake, so the suite pulls in no third-party dependency.
-Each test decides its own verdict and reports it through the exit code — nothing needs a human to read the output.
+Each test decides its own verdict and reports it through the exit code.
+Nothing needs a human to read the output.
 The printed statistics are context for a failure, not the verdict.

 Tests are built only when utils is the top-level project, so a consumer that